LimeChain/local-hedera/README.md

 ---------- Total: 10
 ```

-- --acounts - Default is 10.
+- --accounts - Default is 10.
 Specify the number of accounts to generate at startup.
 The first 10 are with predefined
   private keys, and the next ones are with random generated private keys.

 ```bash